-Federation Assurance Level (FAL) A category describing the assertion protocol used by the federation communicate authentication and attribute information (if applicable) Federated Identity model Conveyance of identity and authentication information across a set of networked systems.
-Identity Assurance A category that conveys the degree of confidence that the appl claimed identity is their real identity.
-Identity Proofing Identity proofing establishes that a subject (a natural person for in is who he claims to be Identity Provider (IdP) A trusted component that issues and/or registers subscriber authenticators and issues electronic credentials to subscribers.
+Digital Grant Agreement 101095272 Federation Assurance Level (FAL) A category describing the assertion protocol used by the federation to communicate authentication and attribute information (if applicable) Federated Identity model Conveyance of identity and authentication information across a set of networked systems.
+Identity Assurance Level (IAL) A category that conveys the degree of confidence that the applicant's claimed identity is their real identity.
+Identity Proofing Identity proofing establishes that a subject (a natural person for instance) is who he claims to be Identity Provider (IdP) A trusted component that issues and/or registers subscriber authenticators and issues electronic credentials to subscribers.
 This component is also sometimes called Credential System Provider (CSP).
 The Identity Provider issues assertions derived from those credentials.
 Participant Object in the pan-European Data Factory such as providers, consumers and devices Relying Party An entity that relies upon the subscriber's authenticator(s) and credentials or a verifier's assertion of a claimant's identity, typically to process a transaction or grant access to information or a system.
+Provider A role of a participant responsible for making data, services or asset

 Provider A role of a participant responsible for making data, services or asset available in the pan-European data factory ecosystem Verifier An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.